 Whole step –> Whole step –> Half Step –> Whole Step –> Whole Step –> Whole Step –> Half Step

-How to Play a C Major Scale on Classical Guitar
+How to Play a C Major Scale on Guitar

 First, place a left-hand finger on the C on the 3rd fret of the 5th string.
 Now, using the above formula, begin moving up in whole and half steps.
 That’s a C Major scale!